 Just as pricing plays the strongest role in determining Buy Box eligibility for product listings on Amazon, maintaining competitive pricing is key to improving click through and conversion rates.
 With improved conversion rates and ultimately sales volume, Amazon is more likely to better rank these listings.

 Prior to listing your products, it is important to do a thorough analysis of competitor pricing.
 This will ensure your pricing is appropriate while staying competitive, which will in turn boost conversion rates.
-To fully automate your listings’ pricing to stay competitive 100% of the time, we recommend using a repricer to further improve sales and revenue, which will help with Amazon’s A9 Algorithm’s ranking of your listing.
+To fully automate your listings’ pricing to stay competitive 100% of the time, we recommend using a repricer tool to further improve sales and revenue, which will help with Amazon’s A9 Algorithm’s ranking of your listing.

 Amazon’s A9 Algorithm looks at more than just a listing’s title and keywords when determining its rank.
 Historical sales performance is also heavily taken into account.
 With a high sales velocity, Amazon is more likely to better rank your product, which will then in turn provide better exposure.
 In this self-supporting cycle, it’s immensely important to build your listings’ momentum for Amazon’s A9 Algorithm to work its magic on.